-The Jump-Seat Pilot Who Saved a 737 Max
+The Jump-Seat Pilot Who Saved a Boeing 737 Max

 The Jump-Seat Pilot and the Boeing 737 Max

-Previously on this topic: “Is It Time to Worry About the Boeing 737 Max?”, “A Shorter Guide to the Ethiopian Tragedy and the 737 Max,” “What Was On the Record About Problems With the 737 Max,” “‘Don’t Ground the Planes, Ground the Pilots,’” “The Implications of the 737 Max Crashes,” and “Training, Regulation, and the 737 Max.”
+Previously on this topic: “Is It Time to Worry About the Boeing 737 Max?,” “A Shorter Guide to the Ethiopian Tragedy and the 737 Max,” “What Was On the Record About Problems With the 737 Max,” “‘Don’t Ground the Planes, Ground the Pilots,’” “The Implications of the 737 Max Crashes,” and “Training, Regulation, and the 737 Max.”

 A few hours ago Bloomberg broke a story, by Alan Levin and Harry Suhartono, with a potentially significant detail about the first of the recent two crashes of the Boeing 737 Max.
 This was the crash last October of a Lion Air flight, into the sea off Indonesia, in which all 189 people aboard died.
 (The second, outside Addis Ababa, was of an Ethiopian Airlines flight this month, causing 157 deaths.)

 The Bloomberg story says that just one day before the fatal Lion Air accident, the very same airplane had suffered a similar pitch-control anomaly.
-But in this preceding case, an additional pilot, riding in the jump seat of the cockpit, had recognized the problem and disabled the errant automatic control system.
+But in this preceding case, an additional pilot, riding in the jump seat of the cockpit, recognized the problem and overrode part of the errant control system.
 The plane flew on to its destination.

 The Bloomberg story says: